clocky/resume/_site/artists/mercury-rev.md

   - Alec McKinlay
   - Jonathan Donahue
   - "Grasshopper"
-thumbnail:
-  - rev_600x600.jpg
 tags: web
+hero:
+  - true
 text:
-    - After sharing office space with Ignition Management in London, best known for being the long-time managers of Oasis, I was asked by Marcus Russell to put together a small site for one of their other artists, Mercury Rev.
+    - After sharing office space with Ignition Management in London, best known for being the long-time managers of Oasis, I was asked by the legendary Marcus Russell to put together a small site for one of their other artists, Mercury Rev.

     - Supporting their standout album, “Deserter’s Songs” (NME's 1998 Album of